Skip to main content

 Console.ReadLine();

-Since this is just a regular .NET console application we can simply run it from the IDE.
+Since this is a standard .NET console application, you can run it directly from your IDE.

-Or just execute the following command from console (we're going to use Powershell throughout the tutorial):
+Alternatively, execute the following command in the terminal (we'll use PowerShell throughout the tutorial):

 dotnet run